 The CALBO Access Code Committee is responsible for reviewing and responding to proposed changes to state disabled access regulations.
 These proposed changes may come from DSA, HCD or members of the disabled community.
 On some occasions, CALBO will be the sponsor of proposed changes to the regulations.
 Committee members historically have also played a major role in preparing disabled access resources for members and serving as instructors in CALBO classrooms.
 Committee business is conducted through teleconferences.

-Building & Fire Advisory Committee is jointly sponsored by CALBO and the California Fire Chiefs Association.
-In addition, a representative of the State Fire Marshal’s Office routinely participates in meetings.
-The purpose of the Building & Fire Advisory Committee is to explore opportunities to enhance the ongoing working relationship between Building Officials and Fire Officials at the local jurisdiction level as well as on a statewide basis.
-The membership of the Committee is balanced equally between both organizations.
+The CALBO Building & Fire Advisory Committee is jointly sponsored by CALBO and the California Fire Chiefs Association as a collaborative.
+Additionally, the State Fire Marshal and representatives from their office routinely participate in meetings.
+The charge of the committee is to explore opportunities to enhance the ongoing working relationship between Building Officials and Fire Officials at local and statewide levels.
+Committee membership is balanced equally between both organizations.
 The Committee typically meets three times annually for a one-day meeting.

-The Emergency Preparedness Committee works with related state agencies and organizations to enhance local government and statewide emergency preparedness.
-This work becomes essential in the unfortunate times of disaster response and recovery efforts following a disaster.
+The CALBO Emergency Preparedness Committee works with related federal, state, regional and local agencies and organizations to enhance local government capacity and statewide emergency preparedness.
+This work becomes essential in the unfortunate times of disaster response and recovery.
 The Committee provides policy recommendations on related matters and creates tools and resources for the CALBO membership.
-The Committee meets via teleconference approximately five times per year and in person at the Annual Business Meeting.
+The Committee meets via teleconference throughout the year.

-The objective of the Structural Safety Committee is to assist CALBO in the application of seismic and structural design and inspection provisions.
-To meet this charge, the Committee works to develop and disseminate guidelines and recommendations for applying and interpreting current codes and for making modifications to current codes when necessary.
-The Structural Safety Committee meets at the Annual Business Meeting and via conference call, typically four to six times per year.
+The CALBO Structural Code Committee assists the CALBO membership in the application of seismic and structural design and inspection provisions.
+To meet this charge, the Committee works to develop and disseminate guidelines and recommendations for the application and interpretation of current and future codes.
+The Committee meets via teleconference, typically four to six times per year.